Dark Knights of Steel: Main plot

 Cassandra, Bruce's spy in the Amazonian court, frees Kal-El and gives him the Lasso of Truth to help stop the war.
 When he reaches the armies, a fleeing Lara knocks him out of the sky and, believing he is attacking them, a grief-stricken Diana orders the Amazons to kill him.
-Both armies begin to fight, while Luthor attacks both sides indiscriminately.
-Bruce arrives, using Beast Boy's dragon fire to halt both armies and confronts Kal-El, who is confused about Bruce's accusations against him.
+The armies begin to fight, while Luthor attacks both sides indiscriminately.
+Bruce arrives, using Beast Boy's dragon fire to halt the battle, and confronts Kal-El, who is confused about Bruce's accusations against him.
 Lois is able to convince Constantine that they are being manipulated, as Lara's assassination of Hippolyta makes no sense.
 Lara enters the castle dungeon and begins killing the prisoners, though Dinah and Oliver are able to escape.
 She pursues them across the battlefield but is tackled by another Lara, causing the armies to stop fighting.
 Based on advice from Alfred, Oliver fires a flaming crossbow bolt into Lara's chest, revealing that she is a white-skinned monster, who uses her invisibility to flee.
 Alfred apologises to Bruce, stating he didn't know "they" were on Earth and transforms into a green-skinned alien.

+A grieving Diana threatens Alfred but is convinced by Kal-El and Bruce to question him using the lasso.
+Constantine's deception is revealed when Jacob approaches his sisters on the battlefield.
+The four Queens (Lara, Anissa, Diana and the Lady of the Forest) interrogate Alfred, who reveals his true identity as J'onn J'onzz and tells them how he came to Earth.
+He explains that Protex, a white Martian, instigated a civil war which drove the green Martians to near-extinction and destroyed their home planet and that Protex now intends to destabilize Earth for an invasion.
+Anissa theorizes that he orchestrated the war to remove anyone who may be a threat to the White Martians and Lara proposes that the kingdoms unite against him.
+Protex kills his pawn Luthor and absorbs the ring's power.
+Bruce finally reveals to Kal-El that they are brothers, and they reconcile.
+Protex attempts to kill Alfred but is defeated, though Alfred warns he will return.
+The Queens set up fire-based defenses around the Kingdom of El but are warned that a more permanent solution is needed.
+Lara takes Kal-El and Zala to the wreckage of their ship and recovers the Phantom Zone projector.
+Waller, enraged that Queen Lara has allied with the other kingdoms, visits Protex and offers to ally with him.